kaonone/vortex/README.md

 ## Smart Contracts

 * Basis Contracts //These contract allow users to take earn a funding rate by entering the perpetual trade.
-  * Vault //Isolates user funds and is able to administer them to a strategy.
+  * Vault // Isolates user funds and is able to administer them to a strategy.
     * State changing methods
       * `deposit(address user uint256 amount0 uint 256 amount1)` // Emits a Deposited Event
       * `withdraw(address user uint256 amount0 uint 256 amount1)` // Emits a Withdrawal Event